cldwalker/core/README.markdown

 Todo
 ====

-* Support extending class methods of the extended class ie for my File, Dir, IO, Object extensions
-* Import/Upgrade my old tests for my extension classes.
+* Import/Upgrade old tests for my extension classes.
 * Provide aliasing for methods to bypass method name clashes.
+* Use Ruby2Ruby to handpick methods to extend
 * Make it easier to share/install core extensions made by others.